survivejs/maintenance-book/manuscript/packaging/04-building.md

-# Bundling Packages
+# Building Packages

+While publishing packages, you have a few concerns to worry about:

+* Which browsers and Node versions to support?
+* What to do if we want to use language features that aren't supported by these targets?
+* What to do if we want to use another language than JavaScript to author our package?
+* How to support modern module bundlers and their tree shaking features?

 If you author your packages using a source format that works directly with Node, you can avoid additional processing.
 In this case it's enough to point *package.json* `main` field to the source as discussed in the previous chapter.

 If you support only the newest [LTS (Long-term support) version](https://github.com/nodejs/LTS), you can use [new features of the language](http://node.green/) without having to compile the code in any way.

 That said, if you prefer to use features that are not supported by LTS yet or want to support features like **tree shaking**, you have extra effort ahead of you.
-In this case you have to compile your code.
+In this case you have to compile your code in a specific way.

 ## Communicating Where Code Should Work